This post is also available in: Italiano (Italian)

 As you probably know, me and Aldo love to ride our Moto Guzzi to explore the Amalfi Coast towns.
 We’ve been doing so for the past 18 years so we have some experience!
 Enough to know when to go, where to eat and what to do.
 Well, one of the most popular things to do during an Amalfi coast vacation is getting a tan (unsurprisingly).
 Yet with so many cute towns it’s not easy to understand where to go.
 Which is why we decided to make a list of the best beaches on the Amalfi Coast, including juicy insider tips and hacks to enjoy an unforgettable trip!

 How to get to the Amalfi Coast

 The main connection points to the Amalfi Coast are Naples, Salerno and Sorrento.
 The closest international airport is Capodichino, in Naples.

-If you’re planning your Amalfi Coast vacations the first thing you should decide is if you want to drive a rented car, if you want to use public transport and eventually rent a Vespa once you’re there, or if you prefer a private transfer.
+If you’re planning your Amalfi Coast vacations the first thing you should decide (aside from knowing what to wear in Italy when it’s so hot) is if you want to drive a rented car, if you want to use public transport and eventually rent a Vespa once you’re there, or if you prefer a private transfer.